 The way we work has changed.
 With modern technology vastly changing, it continuously shapes our behaviour, lifestyle and perspectives.
 Technology has assisted us in more ways than one; it has helped us perform better and carry out our day-to-day tasks with more ease.
-These developments have made us more mobile than ever before – creating more flexibility and options to suit our needs and demands.
-With these advancements, one of the biggest challenges that we face today is how to keep up with these changes and deliver solutions that will optimise the way we work.
+These have made us more mobile than ever before – creating more flexibility and options to suit our needs and demands.
+One of the biggest challenges that we face today is keeping up with all these advances and offer solutions to optimise the way we work.

 Bringing this in a workplace setting, if our offices are not able to support these modernisation, we can potentially hinder the performance of our people, which then can trigger frustration, stress and result in unproductiveness.